Texmaker

-Texmaker is a cross-platform open-source LaTeX editor with an integrated PDF viewer.
-It is entirely a Qt app.
-Texmaker supports Linux, macOS and Windows systems and integrates many tools needed to develop documents with LaTeX.
+Texmaker is a free and open-source LaTeX editor with an integrated PDF viewer compatible with Linux, macOS, and Windows.
+Written entirely as a Qt app, it features many tools needed to develop documents with LaTeX.

 Features

 The editor includes full Unicode support, inline spell checking, auto-completion, code folding and rectangular block selection.
 Regular expressions are also supported for the find-and-replace actions.

 Texmaker includes wizards for the following tasks: